phax/ddd/README.md

 These fields are to be determined differently depending on a syntax (class `DDDSyntax`).
 Each syntax is uniquely determined by the combination of the XML root element namespace URI and local name.

-DDD offers a mapping of the above mentioned fields on a set of predefined syntaxes:
+DDD offers a mapping of the above mentioned fields on a set of predefined syntaxes (in alphabetical order):
+* CII D16B (ID `cii-d16b`)
 * UBL 2.x Credit Note (ID `ubl2-creditnote`)
 * UBL 2.x Despatch Advice (ID `ubl2-despatchadvice`)
 * UBL 2.x Invoice (ID `ubl2-invoice`)
 * UBL 2.x Order (ID `ubl2-order`)
 * UBL 2.x Order Response (ID `ubl2-orderresponse`)
-* CII D16B (ID `cii-d16b`)

 And finally certain (missing) values can be deduced based on other values (class `DDDValueProviderPerSyntax`).
 The deducible values are currently: